-Best Places to Stay in the Pearl District
+Best Places to Stay in Portland in the Pearl District:

 The area is largely broken into three separate sections, known as Uptown or NW 23rd Ave, NW 21st Ave, and The Alphabet District.
 Of the three, NW 21st Ave is the main commercial district in the area, featuring bars, restaurants, clubs, pubs, and a theatre, covering visitors of all tastes and budgets.